 - Get Online: Post up your pet’s picture and description to places like Craigslist, NextDoor, PetFinder, FidoFinder, Pet Amber Alert, as well as posting on your own social media, or local Facebook pages (such as online yard sale sites, local pet friendly sites, etc).
 This will get the word out even further and increase the chance your pet will be brought home if they are found by someone in your community.

 - Don’t Get Scammed: As sad as it may be, there is always someone willing to prey upon the vulnerable.
 If you’re offering a reward, avoid being taken advantage of by NEVER transferring money to someone before you have your dog back.
 Also before negotiating anything have them give you a detailed description of your pet.

 - Don’t Give Up: A lot of times lost pets are found, just don’t give up hope.
-Cats especially will find a spot to hide and won’t break cover, sometimes for days, before making an attempt to come home.
+Cats especially will find a spot to hide and won’t break cover, sometimes for days, before making an attempt to come home, If you want to keep your cats happy, get them one of the best dog proof cat feeder.
 Depending the temperament of your dog, they could be easily found, or hiding under a porch until they feel safe.
 When frightened like this most cats will not meow and some dogs won’t bark either.
 This means you can’t rely on them answering you when you call, but keep calling, Once they break cover they may need your voice to help them find their way home.
 Trust me, even after two and a half weeks, our little cat Kamora came home.
 We never stopped calling for her night after night and finally she made her way home.
 DON’T GIVE UP!

 When your pet goes missing, your heart drops, and it almost feels like the world stops moving.
 However, there are a lot of resources you can tap into to get them back home safe and sound.
 Pets have been found weeks, months, sometimes years after they’ve gone missing, so there is always hope your furry family member will come home to you.